Resume & Cover Letter Writing

 Searching for an Internship

-Think outside the box.
-Not all accountants work for a Big Four Firm.
+Think Outside the Box.
+Not all accountants work for a major firm.
 What other companies need accountants?
 Teaching also occurs outside the traditional classroom setting.
 Where could you use your teaching skills in a different environment?
 Nurses are found in more areas than just doctors' offices and hospitals.
 Explore all your options.
 You never know what will be the best fit for you until you think creatively about your skills and where they could best be used.

 Plan ahead.
 Internships are usually done after the sophomore or junior year.
 They can be done during the summer or during the school year.
 Plan ahead so you can incorporate an internship into your schedule at a time that is appropriate for you.